 “I have seen landscapes, notably in the Mourne Mountains and southwards which under a particular light made me feel that at any moment a giant might raise his head over the next ridge.” – C. S. Lewis

-Marshall Film is an award winning independent film and media production company located in the market town of Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.
+Marshall Film is an award winning independent film production company located in the market town of Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.